best-esims-ecuador

 • If you're heading to the Galapagos Islands, coverage is significantly more limited regardless of network, more on this in the city coverage section below.

-Here's how our two recommended providers stack up: both Ubigi and Nomad connect to Movistar (Telefónica) in Ecuador, which gives them strong coverage across the main cities, the Andean corridor from Quito to Cuenca, and most popular tourist destinations on the mainland.
+Here's how our two recommended providers stack up: Holafly connects to Ecuador's local carrier networks for strong coverage across the main cities, the Andean corridor from Quito to Cuenca, and most popular tourist destinations on the mainland.
+Nomad connects to Movistar (Telefónica), which delivers strong coverage across the same urban centres, tourist routes, and the main Andean highway.

 Recommended eSIM Providers for Ecuador